T351 Week 10 - Spring 2014

 Your upcoming storytelling projects are a way for you to experiment with the genre.

-Who is telling the story?
+What is the perspective or who is telling the story?
 Most films are told in the 1st or 3rd person.

 - 2nd person is told from the "you" or the reader's perspective.

 - 3rd person is told from the "they" or narrator's perspective.

 The essential ingredient - Many know that conflict (challenge or struggle) is the essential storytelling ingredient.
 Many make the mistake of interpreting this to mean there should be violence.

 The "aha" moment - A good story strings the viewer along and makes them curious as to solving the puzzle (Memento, Fight Club, ) or resolving the essential conflict.Sometimes just figuring out why they chose the title for a short is enough.

 - How They Get There (Spike Jonze short film) With no dialog this short reveals the reason for its title.

 - Shovel Ready (Winner of the 2010 48-hour film festival) Elements: Character: Marco or Muffin Gabbowitz, a person who works with animals, Prop: a horn